neuvector/circleci-orb/README.md

 ```
 orbs:
   neuvector: neuvector/neuvector-orb@x.y.z
+(Where x.y.z is the current orb versio)
 ```

 Add neuvector/scan-image with parameters to your current workflow.

 Usage examples:

-####a.
+#### a.
 Scan an image from a public registry

-The registry_url is the public registry the image stored at.
+The registry_url is the public registry where the image is stored.

-Set up your vulnerability criteria to fail the build.
+(Optional) Set up your vulnerability criteria to fail the build.

 It will fail if the number of high or medium vulnerability found in your image exceeds the criteria.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.0
+  neuvector: neuvector/neuvector-orb@1.0.2
 workflows:
   scan-image:
     jobs: